SamehGawish/COMP3005_Project/README.md

 # COMP3005_Project

+Student: SAMEH GAWISH
+Student NO.: 101096103

-this is the end project fort the course
+this is the end project for the course

-this README file has a link to a youtube video explaining the project and you will find in this repository the pdf and the files required.
+this README file has a link to a YouTube video explaining the project and you will find in this repository the pdf and the files required.